 WE is aimed towards younger viewers, so it's no surprise that broadcasts have expanded to Twitch and YouTube.
 Some clips even have kid-friendly titles with emojis and current slang to attract these younger viewers.

-Streamer Pokimane boasts over four million followers on her channel and plays mostly role-playing, fantasy games.
+Streamer Pokimane plays mostly role-playing fantasy games.
 Recently, she partnered with Nissin Foods to produce a branded League of Legends broadcast.

 The broadcast featured her making the instant noodles during a stream.
 To keep the content fun and engaging, Pokimane added a 'Slurp Meter' graphic on-screen that measures the volume of her eating her meal.